After treatment for bowel cancer, many people find that they need to adjust to changes to their digestion or bowel function.

 "I’m used to the colostomy now, but I have my up and down days.
 I feel self-conscious sometimes because I think the bag is noticeable under most fitted men’s clothing.
 Other people say it’s not noticeable, but I don’t wear the same things I used to.

-Stoma bags have adhesive on the back, so they should stick firmly to the skin and provide a leak-proof, odour-proof system.
+Stoma bags have adhesive on the back so they stick firmly to the skin and provide a leak-proof, odour-proof system.
 A filter lets out any wind (but not the odour), which should stop the wind inflating the bag.
 The bags usually can’t be seen under clothing.

-Attaching the bag – Your stomal therapy nurse will help you choose an appliance that suits your body shape and the stoma, and will explain how to attach it securely.
+Attaching the bag – A stomal therapy nurse will help you choose an appliance that suits your body shape and the stoma, and will explain how to attach it securely.

 Having a stoma, even temporarily, is a big change in a person’s life and takes some adjustment.
 However, thousands of Australians have a stoma and most lead a relatively normal life.